fdervisi/k8s_cicd_overview/README.md

 ## Introduction

 This guide provides a comprehensive walkthrough on setting up various tools, such as `kubectl`, `Helm`, `ArgoCD`, and more, on your Linux system.
-We aim to provide clear, concise, and in-depth instructions to help both novices and experts set up their environments seamlessly.
+We aim to provide clear, concise, and in-depth instructions to cater to both novices and experts.
+If you already have tools like `kubectl` and a cluster set up, or any other steps completed, please feel free to skip the relevant installations and proceed to the sections you need.

 ## Table of Contents